bluer1211/redmine-testcase-management/README.md

 ## Requirements

-* Redmine 4.1.0 or later (also compatible with Series 5)
+* Redmine 6.0.6 or later
   * TimestampQueryColumn was implemented since 4.1.0.
 * PostgreSQL 12 or later
 * MySQL 8 or later